abdbbdii/abdbbdii/README.md

 <div align="center">

 I am currently pursuing a degree at the University of Engineering and Technology (UET), with an expected graduation in 2027.
-Along the way, I've earned several certifications including
+Along the way, I've earned several certifications including,

 </div>